-Volunteers are key BPR partners
+Volunteers, here at Valmont Park, are key BPR partners.

-- " Partnership opportunities with community organizations are becoming increasingly important, especially when considering BPRs increased focus on equity and resiliency.
+- " Partnership opportunities with community organizations are becoming increasingly important, especially when considering BPR's increased focus on sustainability, equity and resiliency.
 Partnering with municipalities, school districts and nonprofits to develop joint use facilities or programs is seen as a way to fill current gaps in services and facilities.
 Community input reveals that people are highly supportive of partnering with private organizations to develop recreational facilities or programs. - " Maintaining a resilient parks and recreation system is more difficult today with decreasing or flat budgets, less staff doing more work, climate change impacts and population growth.
 BPR cannot do it alone.
 Community relationships and partnerships are critical to creating a truly resilient and equitable system. - " BPR has great relationships with community volunteers who are excited about helping maintain and improve the parks and recreation system.
-In the last five years, 2,424 volunteers contributed 19,130 hours to parks and recreation efforts (which equates to over \$500,000

-- according to the current estimated national value of each volunteer hours). - " Comparable parks and recreation organizations interviewed as part of this planning process indicated that a full-time staff member is charged with continuously applying to private and public grant programs to cultivate these types of partnerships.
+In the last five years, 2,424 volunteers contributed 19,130 hours to parks and recreation efforts (which equates to over \$500,000 according to the current estimated national value of each volunteer hour). - " Comparable parks and recreation organizations interviewed as part of this planning process indicated the need for a full-time staff member to manage ongoing grant cycles and cultivate related partnerships. - " Finding a more transparent avenue for community members and organizations to offer larger donations may help fill future funding gaps.